method-inc/load-phraseapp-translations/README.md

  * *location*: Optional, defaults to current directory.
 If supplied, must be an existing path.
  * *file_format*: Optional, defaults to `node_json`, the format for [i18n-node-2](https://github.com/jeresig/i18n-node-2).
  * *file_extension*: Optional, defaults to `js`.
  * *transform*: Optional function that should be called with each locale's data if additional processing is required before it is saved.
+Takes a string containing the data from Phrase and should return a string containing the new data.
 Defaults to a no-op.

 #### Callback
 Initialize also accepts an optional callback that returns an error and a success response.